Sallet: Later developments and regional variations

 By the mid 15th century, a regional variety of sallet had evolved in England and the Netherlands, termed the 'English-Burgundian style' (the Netherlands were at that time ruled by the Duke of Burgundy).
 It was usually worn with a bevor by more completely armoured soldiers and had very similar facial protection to, and frontal appearance as, the German sallet.
 It was, however, more curvilinear, and possessed a less extreme projection to the rear.
 In many ways, it was intermediate between the German and Italian forms.
-French sallets were very similar to the English-Burgundian type and all have been classed as "short-tailed sallets."
+French sallets were very similar to the English-Burgundian type and all have been classed as "short-tailed sallets".

 Demise

 In the last generations of German sallets, the bevor was articulated from the same pivot as the visor.
 Initially the bevor was attached inside the skull.
 When the long tail at the rear of the helmet was eventually shortened, from c.
 1495, these later sallets became virtually indistinguishable from close helmets, and the articulation of the bevor moved to the outside of the skull.
 The sallet was gradually abandoned for field use in the first quarter of the 16th century, being largely replaced by the close helm and burgonet; however, it was retained into the mid century, in a heavily reinforced form, for some types of jousting.

-The German-style sallet was the model for the World War I German Stahlhelm, whereas the kettle hat inspired the contemporary British and French helmets.
+The German-style sallet was the model for the World War I German Stahlhelm, whereas the kettle hat inspired most contemporary British and French helmets.
+An Anglo-Belgian helmet with a ballistic visor based on the sallet was designed at the request of Queen Elizabeth of Belgium.